bdwilliamson/vimpaper_supplement/code/sims/README.md

 All analyses in this directory are run in R. The necessary code for this analysis is located in `lowdim/R` and `lowdim/shell`.
 In these files, we assume that you use a Linux cluster with the Slurm batch scheduling system.
 If you use a difference batch scheduling system, the individual code files are flagged with the line where you can change batch variables.
 If you prefer to run the analyses locally, you may -- however, these analyses will then take a large amount of time.

+The true values of the parameter of interest may be calculated analytically.

 ### Reproducing Sections 3.1 and 3.2: experiments with a low-dimensional vector of features

 These analyses are run in R version 3.2.2.
 To reproduce the analyses, run the following code in sequence: